Grzegorz

 /ˈɡʐɛɡɔʂ xru'pawa/

-I am an Associate Professor at the department of Cognitive Science and Artificial Intelligence at Tilburg University, where I lead the Multimodal Language Learning (ℳℒ²) Lab.
+I am an Associate Professor at the department of Cognitive Science and Artificial Intelligence at Tilburg University.

 See full bio.